eddyerburgh/blog/_posts/2016-05-02-animate-elements-scrolled-view-vanilla-js.md

 tags: []
 comments: []
 ---
 It seems like every landing page has elements bouncing into view as you scroll down.
-Most people use <a href="https://daneden.github.io/animate.css/" target="newwindow">Animate.CSS</a> and <a href="http://mynameismatthieu.com/WOW/" target="newwindow">Wow.JS</a> to achieve the effect.
+Most people use <a rel="noopener" href="https://daneden.github.io/animate.css/" target="newwindow">Animate.CSS</a> and <a rel="noopener" href="http://mynameismatthieu.com/WOW/" target="newwindow">Wow.JS</a> to achieve the effect.
 In this tutorial we'll learn how to animate elements when scrolled into view with native JS and a bit of CSS.

 <img class="aligncenter wp-image-305 size-full" src="/assets/2016/05/ezgif.com-video-to-gif.gif" alt="Animate on scroll with vanilla JS" width="960" height="347" />